LLinoor/Instagram-to-discord-1/README.md

 <p>

 - Add multi-user support
+- File support
 - Improved embed
 - Bypass instagram's anti-bot security
 - Sends all the photos and videos that have been published during the interval (example: if the user sends 3 photos in the same minute, the bot will send the 3 photos)
 - Detection of a video
 - Ignore the 1st verification
-- Reduction of the verification interval
-- Removal of useless dependencies
-- Minor changes (optimization of functions, deletion of comments, ...)
+- Minor changes (optimization of functions, removal of comments, useless dependencies and environment variables, reduction of the verification interval, ...)
 </p>
 </details>